eantoranz/rebase--/README.md

 out of the rebase process.
 If you want to let `rebase--` checkout to the final commit (and adjust the reference if using a local branch), this option will do it.
 Consider that if you are **not** using `--stay`, it will run a hard reset to the final commit of the rebase.

+## --detach
+If working using `--for-real/-4r`, you can ask git to switch to the final commit of the rebase calculation on a `detached HEAD` without moving the local reference that `HEAD` was pointing to.

 ## --stay
 If you want to rebase a local branch **different from the one you are currently working on**,